 - Write the Approach section of your Research Strategy.

-- Complete the Specific Aims page of your Research Plan.
+- Edit the Specific Aims section of your Research Plan.

 - Confirm that you received all materials requested from external sources.

 - Write your Facilities and Equipment sections.